EmceeEscher/react-template/README.md

 1. Download yarn (https://yarnpkg.com/lang/en/docs/install/).
 I had to follow instructions here to get Windows to recognize `yarn` command: (https://github.com/yarnpkg/yarn/issues/2504)
 2. Run `yarn` in console to download necessary packages.
+3. Run `yarn global add karma-cli` if you're on Windows to make the `karma` commands work.
-3. Run `yarn start` to run example app, then go to `localhost:3000` to see web app.
+4. Run `yarn start` to run example app, then go to `localhost:3000` to see web app.